advocations/skype/ObjectModel.md

 ![Skype Web SDK Object Model](images/317a0cf1-8468-4657-805f-9a12440f1188.jpg)

 ## Model layer
 <a name="sectionSection0"> </a>

 The foundation of the SDK is the  **Application** object.
 It is an object that includes member objects (other models), collections, observable properties, static properties, and asynchronous methods.
 This section briefly describes the nature of these API types.
+See a more detailed description in the Property Model section.

 ### Members